Yutong-Shen/wildlife-protection/README.md

 # wildlife-protection
-This is a wildlife research platform(research engine simulation) based on Python Selenium and Kivy.
-Function includes reverse google image search for animal photography and direct search for bioinformation in official database
+A wildlife research platform(research engine simulation) based on Python Selenium and Kivy.

+Functions include reverse google image search for animal photography and direct search for bioinformation in official database